 In the 1870's, Whelan's was the home of Abraham Case2 who we've already met as an old man living with his daughter Mrs Annie Madden in No. 20, Market Square.
 The next occupant was Francis Morrin, presumably related to the young girl mentioned above?
 In 1901, the Gavin family was living here; widowed mother Anne, sons James and William, and daughters Catherine and Anne.
 The last-named, a scholar, was the only one not listed as a vegetable dealer.
 On Census Night, 1911, Anne, a shopkeeper assisted by her daughters, was still here.
 Also present was Margaret Carroll, a thirteen-year-old domestic servant.
 Anne Gavin died in 1924 and William - who by 1911 had opened his own greengrocers across the street in Number 14 - in 1941, His brother James died in 1949.
 Catherine 'Katie' Gavin married Patrick Whelan and the family was always known locally as the Gavin Whelans.
 She died in 1974 aged 94.
 In its final years, the shop was run by the abovementioned May Whelan.

 The premises were vacant until the arrival of Polski Sklep, a Polish grocery shop in 2008.
 This was followed - August 2012 to May 2013 - by Subvert, a trendy clothes shop, and, in February 2014, LA Laser Clinic where the lads among you can have a chest as smooth as the proverbial baby's bottom for a mere €149, while the ladies, for €179, can sport a Brazillan just in time for the World Cup Finals.
+The Laser Clinic was replaced (2016) by the enigmatically-titled House of Fades Barbershop.

 1 The Conroy family came originally from the Downs.